MarRist/SVM-with-Stochastic-Gradient-Descent/README.md

 This is an implementation of Stochastic Gradient Descent with momentum β and learning rate α.
 The implemented algorithm is then used to approximately optimize the SVM objective.

 The algoritham is tested on the MNIST dataset.
 MNIST is a digit classification dataset consisting of 28 × 28 grayscale images of hand-drawn digits labelled from 0 to 9.
-In particular, we solve a binary classification problem by trying to classify 4 vs. 9 (the hardest 1-vs-1 pair) and discarding the rest of the classes.
+In particular, this implementation solves a binary classification problem by trying to classify 4 vs. 9 (the hardest 1-vs-1 pair) and discards the rest of the classes.

 The dataset is split into 80% train and 20% test, and the images are converted to vectors by flattening them to a vector of size 784.